 People in power have long used the tactic of dividing people to protect themselves from accountability to the larger public.
 Government agents and all citizens must be held to a standard of respect and just treatment for all people without regard to irrelevant distinctions such as physical attributes, gender, cultural background, and social class.

 When people feel that their rights and human dignity are being respected and protected, there is no need to control them by violence and coercion.
 This is true in both the domestic and international spheres.
-By developing a culture of mutual respect and justice for all we remove justifications for governmental and other use of violence.
+By developing a culture of mutual respect and justice for all, both within our organization and outside of it, we remove justifications for governmental and other use of violence.